persephone-tools/persephone/README.md

 Ideally you'd have access to a server with more memory and a GPU, but this isn't necessary.

 The code has been tested on Mac and Linux systems.
-It hasn't yet been tested on Windows.
+It can be run on Windows using the Docker container described below.

 For now you must open up a terminal to enter commands at the command line.
 (The commands below are prefixed with a "$".
 Don't enter the "$", just whatever